tdwyer/pretty-good-wallet/README.md

 * **Key**
   In PGW *Keys* are used to store *Clipboardable Strings*, such as *Passwords*, and *Usernames*.
-If the Username is not confidential, then it is advantages to the key after your username and encrypt your password.
+If the Username is not confidential, then it is advantages to use your username as the *Key* name and encrypt your password.
 Doing this improves search ability.
 However, it is not required, nor are *Keys* limited to password storage.

 * **Vault**
   Inside a *Vault* is where you can store encrypted files.
 There are many more things on a computer which need to be protected and these *Vaults* provide an easy way to do that.
-Given that each *Domain* has it's own *Vault*, keeping these files organized is also made much easier.
-Encrypted files in the vault are also *backed up* to remote location and *synchronized* across all your computers with Git, so you will never lose them.
+Given that each *Domain* has it's own *Vault*, keeping these files organized is made much easier.
+Encrypted files are also *backed up* to your remote server and *synchronized* across all your computers with Git along with the Keys.

   * NOTE: If you store a file named `url` in the vault it will be imported into KeePass during PGW export-to-keepass.
   * NOTE: If you store a file named `comment` in the vault it will be imported into KeePass durring PGW export-to-keepass.